 Careers Department Mission Statement

-At Meadow High School we do more than just help our students gain qualifications.
+At MHS we do more than just help our students gain qualifications.
 We are preparing them for independence and all that it entails.
 We are committed to raising standards of attainment and providing students with the skills needed to progress successfully into further education, employment, and adult life.

-We want our pupils to be able to fulfil their potential and prepare for life beyond Meadow.
+We want our pupils to be able to fulfill their potential and prepare for life after Meadow.
 This includes delivering a breadth of opportunities and experiences that our pupils can start to build their own future pathways on.
-As we aim to do this, we are also fully aware of the impact the difficulties our pupils have due to the nature of their needs, and we look to how we can start to overcome these barriers, working alongside our pupils and their families.
+As we aim to do this, we are also fully aware of the impact the difficulties our pupils have due to the nature of their needs and we look to how we can start to overcome these barriers, working alongside our pupils and their families.

 What will our pupils experience throughout their careers curriculum at Meadow?

-- Engagement with different employers in a variety of formats such as assemblies, visits, talks, project work, careers events, Employers’ Evenings, Enterprise Days, Vocational Pathways, Work Experience, Supported Internship
+● Engagement with different employers and providers in a variety of formats such as assemblies, visits, talks, project work, careers events, Employers’ Evenings, Enterprise Days, Vocational Pathways, Work Experience, Supported Internship

-- Support in working with pupils and their families as they prepare for their future and for life beyond Meadow to consider work as a life goal
+● Support in working with pupils and their families as they prepare for their future and for life after Meadow to consider work as a life goal

 Why do we want this?

-- We want our pupils to know their skills and strengths; know what they are good at, what they find hard and how they can manage their difficulties
+● We want our pupils to know their skills and strengths; know what they are good at, what they find hard and how they can managed their difficulties